-Pre-license cost are expensed in the profit or loss in the period in which they occur
+Pre-license cost are expensed in the profit or loss in the period in which they occur .

 Farm-out arrangements for E&E assets for which OER is the farmor are accounted for by recognizing only the cash payments received and do not recognize any consideration in respect of the value of the work to be performed by the farmee.
 The carrying value of the remaining interest is the previous cost of the full interest reduced by the amount of cash consideration received for entering the agreement.
-The effect will be that there is no gain recognized on the disposal unless the cash consideration received exceeds the carrying value of the entire asset held.
+The effect will be that there is no gain recognized on the disposal unless the cash consideration received for entering the agreement.
+The effect will be that there is no gain recognized on the disposal unless the cash consideration received for the entire asset held.